Biomedical Data Science and Bioinformatics

 The goal of this study was to assess how antibody responses against Plasmodium falciparumantigens in children change over the malaria season, and how these changes compare to those seen in adults.
 Serum that contained antibodies was extracted from blood and antibody responses against more than 100,000 unique peptide sequences were measured using a peptide array.
 Results from this study provided an unprecedented view of antibody responses against P.falciparum antigens on the protein and protein epitope level.
 We identified antibody markers that were indicative of the adult response as well as markers in children that were increased during peak malaria season.

 For the National Myelodysplastic Syndrome (MDS) study, we support targeted exon sequencing data management and analysis to identify and characterize somatic variants related to rare bone marrow diseases.
-We applied machine learning to differentiate between true and artifact somatic variants.
-We also developed an interactive variant browser application that allows dynamic sub-setting of the data with real-time updated graphical and tabular summaries.
+We applied machine learning to differentiate between true and artifact somatic variants and assist with diagnosis of MDS.
+We also developed interactive web applications that allow dynamic sub-setting of the data with real-time updated graphical and tabular summaries.

 To better understand how the AS03 vaccine adjuvant enhances immune responses to flu vaccine on the molecular level, changes in thousands of white blood cell molecules were measured simultaneously.
 We used scalable cloud resources for analyzing two terabytes of raw data generated by transcriptomics and proteomics assays.
 These analyses provided evidence that AS03 administered with flu vaccine stimulated subsets of white blood cells to improve uptake and processing of antigens.